The Damp Dilemma: Dealing with Moisture and Humidity in Your Home

 Poor Ventilation

-Insufficient ventilation in your home can trap excess moisture indoors.
-Without proper airflow, moisture generated from everyday activities like cooking, showering, and breathing can accumulate, leading to high humidity levels and potential damage.
+Insufficient airflow traps excess moisture indoors.
+Without proper ventilation, moisture from cooking, showering, and daily activities accumulates, leading to high humidity and potential damage.

 Leaks and Water Intrusion